-One Senate District 11 school district responded to the LBO survey, which included questions regarding anticipated costs for implementation and ongoing costs to administer the PFML program.
-That responding school district stated that they would likely need to add FTE hours in the district office to administer this new program on top of the existing leave program.
+Cities, counties, and school districts responded to the LBO survey, which included questions regarding anticipated costs for implementation and ongoing costs to administer the PFML program.
+Sixty-six out of the 82 entities that responded to the survey responded to these specific questions.